captn3m0/ideas/README.md

 quite difficult as two tools might encode the same package in two different ways.

 A canonicalization scheme would be helpful.

+## Nutri-score calcuator

+Given A nutrition label (and some identifier), as specified by FSSAI, generate a [Nutri-score](https://en.wikipedia.org/wiki/Nutri-Score) label.
+Make this into an API, which can cache on the identifier (Vendor+Product ID) and provide a nutri-label.

+Then build interesting things on top of this API:

+1. A browser extension that works as you shop online, showing you the nutri-score of the product.
+2. A web-app that takes your Grocery app export data (See <https://captnemo.in/personal-finance-stack/>), and generates a nutri-score for all items you buy.

 ---